Kazi Salahuddin

-Kazi Md.
-Salahuddin (কাজী সালাউদ্দিন; born 23 September 1953) is a Bangladeshi former football player currently serving as a president of South Asian Football Federation.
-He was a member of the Shadhin Bangla Football Team, the team which played across India to raise funds during the Bangladesh Liberation War in 1971.
-Salahuddin is the first professional football player from the country to play abroad in the professional league in Hong Kong and considered to be one of Bangladesh's most famous football players.
-He was a member of the Bangladesh national football team, retiring in 1980.
-He has a total of 139 goals in the Dhaka Football League, and is considered to be Bangladsh's first professional sports Athlete.
+Kazi Salahuddin (কাজী সালাউদ্দিন; born 23 September 1953) is a Bangladeshi former football player currently serving as the president of South Asian Football Federation.
+He previously served as the president of Bangladesh Football Federation from 2008 to 2024.
+He was a member of the Shadhin Bangla Football Team, which played across India to raise awareness about the Bangladesh Liberation War in 1971.
+He played for and captained the Bangladesh national team, retiring in 1983.
+Salahuddin is the first football player from the country to play abroad in the professional league in Hong Kong and is considered to be Bangladesh's first professional sports athlete.